Different Types Of LED

 Matrix is the smartest and most flexible type of alphanumeric LEDs.
 It can handle lower case words, upper case words, every single number, and many symbols as well.

 Of course, lighting LEDs are the more commonly known type of LED light.
 That being said, there is a diverse range of sizes and shapes of lighting LEDs.
 Some of the examples include illuminators, LED bars, and LED lamps.
 But as we stated previously about other LED lights, heat is also a problem here.
 However, many manufacturers have found solutions to help combat this heat issue.
-They’ve used ceramic and aluminum bodies around these bulbs that involve fins that expand the area in which heat can escape from.
+They’ve used ceramic and aluminium bodies around these bulbs that involve fins that expand the area in which heat can escape from.
 And given the wide variety of purposes and the different applications that use this type of lighting, the forms of heat control vary greatly for LED lighting.

 Red Green Blue (RGB) LEDs

 This type of LED light is one of the most flexible types available thanks to the amazing control that is in the hand of the user.
-This works because electronic circuits are used to control the diffusion and mixture of the colors.
-Given this high level of control and customization, RGB LEDs are commonly used as status indicators. accent lights, and for light shows and video displays.
+This works because electronic circuits are used to control the diffusion and mixture of the colours.
+Given this high level of control and customisation, RGB LEDs are commonly used as status indicators. accent lights, and for light shows and video displays.
 The uses and capabilities of these lights vary greater and can be used in many different applications.

 This type of LED lighting is commonly used to grab the attention of people.
 Although these lights might look like your standard LED, the inside mechanism of these lights is more complex.
 These lights work with the help of an integrated circuit, which flashes the appropriate light at a requested frequency.
 These types of LEDs are very easy to use and many are able to hook up to a direct connection of power without needing a series resistor.
 These LEDs are commonly used for light-up signage and are also used by vehicles and for bicycle lights.